Historical sociology: Human agency

 A shared theme of sociology and history is accounting for the paradox of human agency.
 "The problem of agency is the problem of finding a way to account for human experience which recognises simultaneously and in equal measure that history and society are made by constant and more or less purposeful individual action and that individual action, however purposeful, is made by history and society".

-This theme is presented across authors from Marx to Spencer where a symbiotic relation enables action to create structure, whilst that structure defines action.
+This theme is presented across authors from Marx to Spencer, where a symbiotic relation enables action to create structure, whilst that structure defines action.
 Here, historical sociology outlines that the key to understanding our human agency is to track its development over time.
 Better enabling us to see the changes and continuations of actions and structures that shape human agency throughout our societies.

 Comparative historical sociology

-Contemporary historical sociology is primarily concerned with how the state has developed since the Middle Ages, analysing relations between states, classes, economic and political systems.
+Contemporary historical sociology is primarily concerned with how the state has developed since the Middle Ages, analysing relations among states, classes, and economic and political systems.